KUMAR-REDDY-BAVANASI/KUMAR-REDDY-BAVANASI/README.md

 ### I'm a Devops engineer
 - 🔭 I’m currently working on a Creating Devops related tech resourses
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently exploring more tools 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects and tech videos
 - ⚡ Fun fact: I love to walk 🏃

 ### Connect with me: